4 Things to Do Right Now If You Haven’t Looked at Your 401(k) Account in the Last 3 Months

 If the answer is No to one or both questions, we recommend you make the choice to become engaged with your retirement savings.

 Open your statements when they arrive in the mail.
-If you don’t understand what you’re receiving, then reach out to an expert for help.
-Doing so may have a big impact on your overall returns and confidence about achieving your goals for retirement.
+If you don’t understand what you’re receiving, watch the video below.

 #2 Avoid Target Date Funds